purpleteam-labs/purpleteam-s2-containers/README.md

 ### Viewing browser in Selenium container

 The following outlines what you will need to do in order to view the browser inside any of the Selenium containers run from this project.
+Details partly sourced from the [docker-selenium](https://github.com/SeleniumHQ/docker-selenium#using-a-vnc-client) Github repository.

 #### docker-compose.yml set-up:

-* Swap the container images with the `-debug` images.
-The `-debug` images may be commented out, so simply commenting out the usual image and uncommenting the image with `-debug` appended to the end should do the trick.
-The `debug` branch mentioned above takes care of this
-* Make sure you can access the VNC server within the container by uncommenting the `5900` port range.
+Make sure you can access the VNC server within the container by uncommenting the `5900` port range.
 By specifying a range as the external port (Ex: `5900-5901`) you will be able to VNC into more than one container at once, in the example we've made in the selenium-standalone/docker-compose.yml file, we have allowed for opening two sessions concurrently.
 If you need to VNC into more than two simply widen the external port range.
 The `debug` branch also takes care of this

 #### VNC Client set-up: